 Other sites with great short puzzles and activities include Nrich, Underground Maths, RISP, MSV, TES and many more.

-We’ll also be regularly posting links to a variety of online resources in the coming weeks, so do follow us @OCR_Maths.
+We also regularly post links to a variety of online resources, so do follow us @OCR_Maths.

 There are so many great online resources available, so join the conversation by sharing your ideas and links to all your favourites in the comment box below.

-If you have any queries or questions, you can email us at firstname.lastname@example.org, call us on 01223 553998 or Tweet us @OCR_Maths.
+If you have any queries, you can email us at email@example.com, call us on 01223 553998 or tweet us @OCR_Maths.
 You can also sign up to subject updates to receive information about resources and support.

 Steven originally studied engineering before completing a PGCE in secondary mathematics.
 He has taught secondary maths in England and overseas.
 Steven joined OCR in 2014 and has worked on the redevelopment of OCR’s Entry Level, GCSE (9-1), FSMQ and A Level Mathematics qualifications.
 He now focuses mainly on supporting the Level 3 qualifications.
-Steven originally studied engineering before completing a PGCE in secondary mathematics.
-He is currently balancing his ‘work from home’ commitments with supporting his young daughter with year one activities.